Harris resigning from Senate 2 days before inauguration

 California's first Black senator will be succeeded by Alex Padilla, who will become the state's first Latino senator

-Vice President-elect Kamala Harris is stepping down from her Senate seat at noon E.T. on Monday.
+Vice President-elect Kamala Harris stepped down Monday from her Senate seat.

-"As I assume my duties as Vice President of the United States, I would like to thank the people of California for the honor of serving them in the U.S. Senate over the past four years," Harris wrote in a letter to California Gov. Gavin Newsom alerting her resignation.
+"As I assume my duties as Vice President of the United States, I would like to thank the people of California for the honor of serving them in the U.S. Senate over the past four years," Harris wrote in a letter to California Gov. Gavin Newsom alerting that her resignation would become effective at Noon E.T.

 Fox News obtained the letter from a Harris aide.